 When you’re headed to a sunny locale for beach lounging, you might not have to worry about heavier fabrics (after all, most of your luggage will be packed with sandals and island wear).
 However, for temperate or cold-weather destinations, packing light with heavier garments, not to mention outerwear, can be challenging indeed.

 If you need to bring a coat, be sure to wear it during boarding so that it can be placed in the overhead bin alongside your carry-on.
-A great all-purpose pea coat or army-style jacket can keep you warm, moves well, and still looks fashionable.
+A great all-purpose pea coat or army-style jacket can keep you warm, move well, and still looks fashionable.

 In the same vein, if you’re headed to a beachy area, look for items that can pull double duty.
 For instance, a sarong can serve as a great swimsuit cover-up, but it can also become a blanket, hair scarf, shawl, or pillow while traveling.